FedST: Secure Federated Shapelet Transformation for Time Series Classification: Experiments

 \subsection{Study of Flexibility}

-We further investigate the flexibility of \texttt{FedST} as discussed in Section~\ref{design_consideration}.
-We evaluate the accuracy and the protocol running time on each of the 97 UCR datasets with the time contract varying from $10\%$ to $90\%$ of the maximum running time (the time evaluated in Section~\ref{exp:efficiency} using IG).
-Figure~\ref{fig:flexibility} reports the results.
-Overall, the accuracy increases with more time is allowed, while the real running time is always close to the contract.
-It validates the effectiveness of balancing the accuracy and efficiency using the user-defined time contract, which is benificial for the practical utility.
+We further investigate the flexibility of \texttt{FedST} as discussed in Sec.~\ref{fedst_kernel}.
+We evaluate the accuracy and the protocol running time on each of the 97 UCR datasets with the time contract varying from $10\%$ to $90\%$ of the maximum running time (the time evaluated in Sec.~\ref{exp:efficiency} using IG).
+Fig.~\ref{fig:flexibility} reports the results.
+Overall, the accuracy increases with more time allowed, while the real running time is always close to the contract.
+It validates the effectiveness of balancing the accuracy and the efficiency using the user-defined time contract, which is \zyw{beneficial} for practical utility.

-Note that with only 10\% running time (approximate 10\% candidates assessed at random), FedST can achieve at least 77\% of the maximum accuracy among the 97 datasets, which implies that the \textit{high-quality shapelets are highly redundant}.
-The results also confirm the feasibility of generating candidates from $P_0$ in the cross-silo setting where each party has considerable (but insufficient) data.
+Note that with only 10\% running time (approximate 10\% candidates assessed at random), FedST can achieve at least 77\% of the maximum accuracy among the 97 datasets, \zyw{implying that} the high-quality shapelets are highly redundant.
+The results also confirm the feasibility of generating candidates from $P_0$ in the cross-silo setting, where each party has considerable (but insufficient) data.